What does it take to rank in Google and how long do you have to wait before you hit one of the top positions?

 There is no magic formula for ranking a website in Google neither there is anyone that can tell you how long it will take to get to the first pages.

-From experience though, there are some factors that play an important role and this is what I will try to explain in this article.
+From experience though, when it comes to Google rankings, there are some factors that are more important than others, and this is what I will explain in this article.

 Google has repeatedly said that they are using more than 255 factors in their ranking algorithm but the most important factors that are also related with how long it takes to rank in Google are the following:

 A website that is old and trusted is more likely to rank higher in Google search results than a newer website, provided that other factors remain equal.

 This does not mean that a new website cannot achieve good rankings but it simply means it will take more time.

 A domain is considered new when it is active (not parked) for less than 6 months.
 After the 6 month period you can start getting some serious traffic from search engines.

 You can read one of my case studies on how to build a successful blog with more than 500K visits per month, which is a very good example on how to build traffic for a new domain.

 This is another factor that can work in favor or against your efforts to rank in Google.

 A clean domain is a website that has not been penalized by Google either by a manual or algorithmic penalty.